What time is the First Minister's Covid update in Scotland today - how can I watch announcement?

-Nicola Sturgeon will give a statement virtually in parliament at 2pm to share the latest data available as Covid-19 cases continue to soar, putting a heavy strain on the NHS.
+Nicola Sturgeon will give a statement in parliament at 2pm to share the latest data available as Covid-19 cases continue to put a heavy strain on the NHS.

-Her update comes ahead of the return of schools in Scotland after the Christmas break.
+Her update follows schools returning last week and comes ahead of the review date for the latest restrictions which came into force on Boxing Day.

-Announcing the new proceedings, Holyrood’s Presiding Officer Alison Johnstone tweeted to say: “Parliament will sit at 2pm on Wednesday 5 January.

 Here is everything you need to know about the update.